SenseLogic/ATLAS/README.md

 ## Limitations

 *   The folder note must have the same name as its folder.
-*   The lists appear after the note content.
+*   The parent and child note lists appear after the note content.
-*   The new sort order is only applied when Obsidian is restarted.
+*   The sort order is updated when Obsidian is restarted.

 ## Version